Liz Henry

 Liz Henry (born 1969) is an American blogger, author, translator, technologist, and activist.
-She is a co-founder of the first women's hackerspace in San Francisco, Double Union, where she is still active.
-She is also an advocate for disability technology and hacking existing technology for use by disabled people.
+They are a co-founder of the first women's hackerspace in San Francisco, Double Union, where they are still active.
+They are also an advocate for disability technology and hacking existing technology for use by disabled people.

 Career

 Henry is a senior release manager at Twitch.
-Previously, she was the Firefox release manager and bugmaster for Mozilla.
-She has also served on the advisory board of the GimpGirl Community and The Ada Initiative.
+Previously, they were the Firefox release manager and bugmaster for Mozilla.
+They have also served on the advisory board of the GimpGirl Community and The Ada Initiative.
 In 2005, in the aftermath of Hurricane Katrina, Henry flew to Houston to help the evacuees.
-She worked with Technology For All to help people use technology to reconnect and rebuild.
+They worked with Technology For All to help people use technology to reconnect and rebuild.

 In 2007, Henry co-organized BarCampBlock in Palo Alto, California.

 In 2011, Henry played a key role in the unveiling of A Gay Girl In Damascus.
-She questioned whether the purported writer of the blog, Amina Arraf, actually existed.
+They questioned whether the purported writer of the blog, Amina Arraf, actually existed.

-In 2012, Aqueduct Press published a book of her poems, Unruly Islands.
+In 2012, Aqueduct Press published a book of their poems, Unruly Islands.
 Henry also edited The WisCon Chronicles: Vol. 3: The Carnival of Feminist SF ISBN 978-1-933500-30-0, the third of a series of anthologies of articles about, or inspired by, the feminist science fiction convention WisCon, held every year in Madison, Wisconsin.

-In 2017, Cardboard House Press published her translation of Chilean poet and writer Carmen Berenguer's book My Lai.
+In 2017, Cardboard House Press published their translation of Chilean poet and writer Carmen Berenguer's book My Lai.

+In 2024, they founded Grassroots Open Assistive Tech.